getify/foi-lang/formalization-work/Foi-Specification.md

 The `@` marker is **not part of the function's name as a binding**; `Nothing` is the bound name in the enclosing scope; the `@` marker is a separate AST-recorded flag on the function value. `Nothing` and `Nothing@` cannot coexist as separate bindings in the same scope.

-`@`-marked functions may only have zero parameters, or one parameter; that single parameter (if any) may *not* be a gather parameter.
+**Parameter constraints.** Exactly one parameter list, declaring zero or one parameters; the single parameter (if any) may not be a gather parameter.
+Multi-tier (curried) declaration is not admitted.
+Any other shape is rejected at compile time.

+Multi-tier is foreclosed for the reason at §3.1.1.3: the tier chain is a static surface -- `/\` reshapes against declared arity (§3.12.2), `\/` walks declared tiers (§3.12.3), preconditions hoist to the earliest satisfying tier (§3.5) -- and hook dispatch pins the outermost tier to the dispatch shape, leaving those surfaces nothing to read.
+A hook may still return a function value; that is where currying belongs at a hook.

 The marker opts the function value into the `@`-call operator (§3.8) at call sites: a no-paren single-argument call form.
-A `defn` may only carry the `@` marker if its outermost parameter list declares zero or one parameters; `@` on a multi-parameter `defn` is rejected at compile time.

 Call shapes for `@`-marked functions (all equivalent; trivia-tolerant on both sides of `@`):